asgardius/midori-school/README.md

 # Why Android release arrived too late?

 I had issues trying to make this game working  on Pinephone,  so i delayed touch controls implementation until this issue was solved.
-Android support for this game is not a priority for me, for this reason i suggest using a linux-first smartphone instead
+Android support for this game is not a priority for me, for this reason i suggest using a linux-first smartphone instead. remember that Google Play reviews any app update, so every android  release  will arrive a bit later than linux releases

 # How i can install this game on a Huawei Smartphone?